georaptis/Urban_Sound_Classification_DL_Project/README.md

 ### Prerequisites

-To run this project, you need to have Anaconda installed.
-You can download and install Anaconda from [here](https://www.anaconda.com/products/distribution).
+To run this project, you need to have miniconde installed.
+You can download and install miniconda from [here]([https://www.anaconda.com/products/distribution](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe))(Windows).

 Download the needed features from [here](https://drive.google.com/drive/folders/1vToSq-XES05nR0M9EYnIx2RIOulwXXpi?usp=sharing). (see Directory structure)